Not Too Sweet Chocolate Frosting

 • Switch to a paddle attachment once you’ve whipped up the egg whites and powdered sugar!
 It’ll help make the frosting nice and smooth.

-• Seal off the top of your piping bag with a rubber band to prevent any frosting from seeping out the top of the bag and make the piping bags easier to use.
+• Seal off the top of your piping bag with a rubber band to prevent any frosting from seeping out of the top of the bag and make the piping bag easier to use.

 image of a chocolate cupcake that's been cut into to show how light and fluffy the chocolate buttercream is